Vegan Travel Guides To World Destinations

 Is It Possible To Travel As A Vegan?

-Travelling vegan is becoming increasingly more accessible as a result of the worldwide movement toward plant-based foods, but it is still difficult.
+Travelling as a vegan is becoming increasingly more accessible as a result of the worldwide movement toward plant-based foods, but it is still difficult.

 It depends on your place whether it's possible to consume completely vegan food when travelling.

-If you're travelling to a vegan-friendly country, such as Canada or India, can converse well with the natives, and don't wander too far off the beaten path.
+If you're travelling to a vegan-friendly country, such as Canada or India, you can converse well with the natives and not wander too far off the beaten path.
 Yes, it is entirely possible to remain vegan while travelling.

 However, going nomadic through Central Asia, visiting tiny communities in Eastern Europe, or exploring distant areas of South America becomes more difficult.
 In some nations, adhering to a vegan diet might be difficult, if not impossible.